 For example, we know how important it is to set limits for our kids, and let them know how we feel about important issues and potential dangers for them.
 Still, we avoid talking to them about drugs & alcohol, or setting limits, or making requests, because we don’t want to be uncomfortable or disappointed.

-But the worst of the discomfort is usually only momentary – sorta like getting a shot.
+Here’s the thing: the worst of the discomfort is usually only momentary – sorta like getting a shot.
 When we push through, when we bravely stand up to ourselves and whatever it is we are trying to avoid, the short-term discomfort tends to pale in comparison to the long term gains.